Looking for support for your finance function? Book a time with an expert.

 Net Sales Yes Reflects actual earned revenue

-Here's a reality check: a business trumpeting $10M in gross sales while quietly suffering $2M in returns, allowances, and discounts is effectively running an $8M operation.
-The net sales figure of $8M isn't just more accurate – it's the only number that should drive strategic decisions.
+Here's the reality check: When one company publicizes $10M in overall gross sales, in addition to quietly racking up $2M in returns, allowances, and discounts, what they're essentially doing is operating an $8M business.
+Net sales of $8M aren’t just more accurate, they're the only numbers that should matter.

 Common Pitfalls in Reporting Net Sales